 Experiencing sexual or relationship violence is traumatic and can have long term effects.
 It is important that survivors know that they are not alone in their experience.
-Whether one has experienced violence in the past, recently or are in a currently violent situation, SHS is here to provide support in whatever way feels most comfortable.
-There are numerous options, including an anonymous phone call or online report; an individual meeting to discuss your experience; or help accessing other services, such as medical, legal, help with a change of living space, etc. Visit shs.wustl.edu/SexualViolence/Pages/default.aspx for more information.
+Whether one has experienced violence in the past, recently or are in a currently violent situation, the RSVP Center is here to provide support in whatever way feels most comfortable.
+There are numerous options, including an anonymous phone call or online report; an individual meeting to discuss your experience; or help accessing other services, such as medical, legal, help with a change of living space, etc. Visit students.wustl.edu/relationship-sexual-violence-prevention-center for more information.

 - Email: firstname.lastname@example.org.
 Office: Seigle Hall, Room 444

-- Kim is available 24/7 to go with you to the hospital or police if you choose.
+- RSVP Center staff are available 24/7 to go with you to the hospital or police if you choose.

 24/7 helpline offering counseling, resources, and referrals on sexual assault, rape, abuse, relationships, and more.
 Student-run, anonymous, and confidential.

-The University has a judicial hearing process for incidents of sexual misconduct.
-Details of this process can be discussed confidentially with Tamara King.
-Speaking with the Judicial Administrator does not mean that you must file judicial or criminal charges.
-A report made to the Judicial Administrator does not preclude your right to make a police report and seek criminal prosecution if you are a victim of rape, sexual assault, or other sexual offenses.
-Washington University will provide assistance to the victim of sexual assault in changing her/his academic or living situations after the rape/assault if requested and reasonably available.
-You may also contact Tamara King to request assistance in changing your academic or living situation.
+The University Title IX Office runs official judicial hearing processes for incidents of sexual misconduct.
+Details of this process can be discussed confidentially with Jessica Kennedy, Title IX Coordinator.
+Speaking with a Title IX officer does not mean that you must file judicial or criminal charges.
+A report made to the Title IX Office does not preclude your right to make a police report and seek criminal prosecution if you are a victim of rape, sexual assault, or other sexual offenses.
+Washington University will provide assistance to the victim of sexual assault in changing her/his/their academic or living situations after the rape/assault if requested and reasonably available.
+You may also contact the Title IX Office to request assistance in changing your academic or living situation.

 L.I.V.E.
 (Leaders in Interpersonal Violence)